greenporsche/miRcore/module-3-seq/README.md

   - **Professional confirmation:** Personal genome analysis is educational, not clinical
     - Students' results are NOT medical diagnoses
     - Clinical genetic testing requires CLIA-certified labs and genetic counselor interpretation
-    - Emphasis: "If you find something concerning, talk to a healthcare provider, do not self-diagnose"
+    - Emphasis: students are advised to consult a healthcare provider if they find anything concerning, rather than self-diagnosing
   - **Data security:**
     - Who has access to your genomic data?
     - miRcore's approach: students own their data, miRcore does not retain copies